Frequently Asked Questions

 What do the other terms mean?

 Degree Granting GPA -- The GPA received by your degree granting institution.
-This may differ from your LSDAS GPA depending on you school's grading policies.
+This may differ from your LSAC GPA depending on you school's grading policies.

 LSAT -- The Law School Admission Test, 120 - 180 scale.